cloudmesh/client/docs/source/man/man.rst

-        vm ip_show [options...]     show the ips of VMs vm login [options...]       login to a server or execute commands on it vm list [options...]        same as command "list vm", please refer to it
+        vm ip_show [options...]     show the ips of VMs vm login [options...]       login to a server or execute commands on it vm list [options...]        same as command "list vm", please refer to it vm status [options...]
+Retrieves status of last VM booted on cloud and displays it.

     Tip:
         give the VM name, but in a hostlist style, which is very